Frequently Asked Questions

 Both Local Standard Time at the Insured's head office.

 How do I get this insurance cover?

 Coverage is provided automatically as part of your MTBA membership.
-For membership enquires please contact MTBA.
-Alternatively, you are covered if you are an event promotor or race director running an MTBA sanctioned event.
+For membership enquiries please contact MTBA.
+Alternatively, you are covered if you are an event promoter or race director running an MTBA sanctioned event.

 What measures can Clubs take in order to minimise risks and reduce potential claims?

 - Ensure that all participants (players and coaches) are registered members of MTBA prior to commencing mountain bike activities.

 - Actively encourage Registered Coaches to undertake accreditation courses.